-This collection of brief essays describes important events and personalities in Senate history, and highlights recurring themes in the Senate's institutional development during the years known as "the Golden Age," 1801 to 1850 (click on title for full story).
+This collection of brief essays describes important events and personalities in Senate history and highlights recurring themes in the Senate's institutional development and the important debates of the years leading to the Civil War.

 February 27, 1801